jsbisht/aws-developer-associate/iam.md

 - Similar to access keys but have an expiry.
 - On expiry, the identity will have to re-assume that role and then new credentials will be issued.

+**NOTE**: When a process operates under an assumed role, the `temporary security token` provides an access key for authentication.
+In addition to the access key, _the token also includes a session token_.

 ### Permission Policy

-AWS resouces that are specified within the Permission Policy are allowed to be accessed using the Temporary Security Credentials.
+AWS Resouces that are specified within the Permission Policy are allowed to be accessed using the Temporary Security Credentials.

 - Every time the Temporary Security Credentials are used, the access is checked against the Permission Policy.
 - Any change in permission policy implies a change in access allowed using the Temporary Security Credentials.